-- Working with partners such as the Council's Education team and NHS North East London to identify and plan for the borough's infrastructure needs; - The ongoing review, drafting and consultation on Area Frameworks; - The annual review of the Infrastructure Delivery Plan (IDP); and - The preparation of a new Developer Contributions Supplementary Planning Document (SPD).
+- Working with partners such as the Council's Education team and NHS North East London to identify and plan for the borough's infrastructure needs; - The ongoing review, drafting and consultation on Area Frameworks; - The annual review of the Infrastructure Delivery Plan (IDP); and - The Developer Contributions Supplementary Planning Document (SPD).

-Promoting Health and Well-being
+Promoting Health and Well-Being

-Improve the health and well-being of all who live and work in the borough
+Improve the health and well-being of all who live, study and work in the borough.

 - 13.1 The places we live, work and play have a direct impact on our health and well-being.
-It is therefore important for all Waltham Forest residents and businesses to have access to healthy, inclusive and safe environments. - 13.2 The planning system plays a vital role in the health and wellbeing of the population.
-It has been estimated by Department of Health that 60% of health outcomes are determined by socio-economic and physical environments.
-(28) The built environment influences the wider determinants of health and wellbeing as set out in Figure 13.1. - 13.3 In 2022, the Council published a local report by the Marmot Institute about health inequalities affecting our residents (29).
-Waltham Forest were the first local authority in London to work with Professor Marmot and his team of researchers, after asking them to examine the many factors which affect the health and wellbeing of our residents, following the Covid 19 pandemic.
-The report closely focused on: - Life expectancy and health outcomes; - Factors that impact on health, like access to housing, food, education and jobs; and - Residents views about the factors affecting their wellbeing, including access to health services. - 13.4 The findings highlight that life expectancy for residents in the south of Waltham Forest is up to 7 years lower than in the north.
-For example, Lea Bridge has the lowest life expectancy and Chapel End has the highest life expectancy.
-The findings from the report also highlights how this gap in life expectancy and health outcomes can impact on residents leading to issues which can affect their everyday lives such as how they get access to housing, jobs, food and education. - 13.5 The Council is already acting on the recommendations of the report, and will publish a full action plan in 2023, working with its key delivery partners, including health services, the police, residents and community groups. - 13.6 To support the delivery of healthy environments, local planning authorities work with a range of partners inside and outside the Council via the Health and Well-being Board.
-The Waltham Forest Health and Well-being Strategy 2016-2020 sets out key priorities for the Council as:
+It is therefore important for all Waltham Forest residents and businesses to have access to healthy, inclusive and safe environments. - 13.2 The planning system plays a vital role in the health and well-being of the population.
+It has been estimated by the Department of Health that 60% of health outcomes are determined by socio-economic and physical environments.
+(25) The built environment influences the wider determinants of health and wellbeing as set out in Figure 13.1. - 13.3 In 2022, the Council published a local report by the Marmot Institute about health inequalities affecting our residents(26).
+Waltham Forest were the first local authority in London to work with Professor Marmot and his team of researchers, asking them to examine the many factors which affect the health and wellbeing of our residents following the Covid 19 pandemic.
+The report closely focused on: - Life expectancy and health outcomes; - Factors that impact on health, like access to housing, food, education and jobs; and - Residents' views about the factors affecting their wellbeing, including access to health services. - 13.4 The findings highlight that life expectancy for residents in the south of Waltham Forest is up to 7 years lower than in the north.
+Lea Bridge has the lowest life expectancy and Chapel End has the highest life expectancy.
+The findings from the report also highlight how this gap in life expectancy and health outcomes can impact on residents leading to issues which can affect their everyday lives such as how they get access to housing, jobs, food and education. - 13.5 The Council is already acting on the recommendations of the report, and will publish a full action plan in 2023, working with its key delivery partners, including health services, the police, residents and community groups. - 13.6 To support the delivery of healthy environments, local planning authorities work with a range of partners inside and outside the Council via the Health and Well-Being Board.
+The Waltham Forest Health and Well-Being Strategy 2016-2020 sets out key priorities for the Council as: - Working with the community; - Integrating health and social care; - Prevention and early intervention;

-Department of Health and Social Care, (2019), Advancing our health: prevention in the 2020s.
+25 Department of Health and Social Care, (2019), Advancing our health: prevention in the 2020s.

-A Fairer and Healthier Waltham Forest (2022)
+26 A Fairer and Healthier Waltham Forest (2022)